 We simply are not designed to sit for long periods of time.
-When sedentary tasks like sitting become a regular part of our daily routine, our body loses its optimal parameters of movement.
-In other words, our body forgets what it’s capable of doing.
+When sedentary tasks like sitting become a regular part of our daily routine, our Healthy Body loses its optimal parameters of movement.
+In other words, our Healthy Body forgets what it’s capable of doing.

-For example, the hip joint is one of the most mobile joints in the body with an incredibly full range of motion.
+For example, the hip joint is one of the most mobile joints in the Healthy Body with an incredibly full range of motion.

 To accomplish this, the joint is made of a unique ball and socket configuration and is surrounded by an amazing compliment of soft tissue structures that allow it to be dynamic but stable at the same time.

-If you start learning to play the piano or to type at a keyboard, with repetition your body can get really good at those tasks, thanks mostly in part to your nervous system.
+If you start learning to play the piano or to type at a keyboard, with repetition your Healthy Body can get really good at those tasks, thanks mostly in part to your nervous system.

-If you start learning to dance or to swim, your body can get really good at that too.
-The same goes for being sedentary or eating the wrong foods…your body can get too good at those things most often with significantly poor consequences.
+If you start learning to dance or to swim, your Healthy Body can get really good at that too.
+The same goes for being sedentary or eating the wrong foods…your Healthy Body can get too good at those things most often with significantly poor consequences.
 So let’s go back to our hips.

-If our body can forget what it’s capable of doing and we narrow those parameters by what we teach it every day, the converse is also true.
+If our Healthy Body can forget what it’s capable of doing and we narrow those parameters by what we teach it every day, the converse is also true.
 Our job through our awareness and our habits is to consistently remind it that it is capable of more.

-Through those reminders, we can erase any bad habits that are building up in the body and also prepare our bodies, including our hips, for more activity than we may regularly be using them for.
+Through those reminders, we can erase any bad habits that are building up in the Healthy Body and also prepare our bodies, including our hips, for more activity than we may regularly be using them for.

 Prevention is the mainstay, so let’s look at that first.
 We often hear that taking a break every 20 minutes, or whatever the current recommendation is, helps to negate the effects of sitting for long periods and/or engaging in any repetitive task for a long duration.